How to Create a Standout App Icon: Tips from ASO Experts

 So what's an app icon?
 The app icon is just a tiny square, but brands and ASO people, in particular, give obsessive attention to its design.
 The icon's strategic mission is both to show the essence of the app, and to help it stand out in search results on overcrowded app stores.
 That also means it should match app icon size and clarity stated in iOS and Google Play respective requirements.

-How to create an icon that will grab users' attention and encourage them to download your app?
+How to make an app icon that will grab users' attention and encourage them to download your app?
 What are the best practices for conveying an app's functionalities into icon design?
 How to use an app icon for testing?
 Which colors and techniques are on-trend now in the App Store and Google Play?

-We asked mobile marketing and app store optimization experts to share their favourite icon designs and explain why they work so well for brands’ ASO.
+We asked mobile marketing and app store optimization experts to share their favorite icon designs and explain why they work so well for brands’ App Store Optimization.

 Johannes von Cramon, App Marketer at Growfirst